Kenshiki Labs

 What is chain-of-custody for AI outputs?

-Chain-of-custody for AI outputs is a complete, tamper-evident record of where evidence came from, what the model was allowed to see, what it claimed, whether those claims were grounded in evidence, and why the output was approved for emission.
-It creates verifiable provenance for every answer.
+Chain-of-custody for AI outputs is a complete, tamper-evident record of where the evidence came from, what the model was authorized to see, what it claimed, whether those claims were grounded in retrieved evidence, and why the output was released.
+It is the AI-specific extension of the digital evidence chain courts and auditors already recognize — making each governed AI decision independently reconstructable from a signed record.

 Why this matters